 Get Info

 Information can save your life.
+Make sure your electric utility provider has your most recent contact information.
 Sign up to receive emergency alerts, and make sure you have several ways to stay informed during an emergency.
-Also, understand how Winter Weather and Extreme Heat can impact you during a power outage.
+Keep reading to find out how to get prepared and stay safe during a power outage.
+Also, make sure you understand how winter weather and extreme heat can impact you during a power outage.

 Get Help